azr4e1/personal-website/content/wiki/continue-and-break-in-for-loops-in-go.md

 +++

-# Continue and Break in For loops in Go
 If we want to skip onto the next element in succession in a for loop, we can use the `continue` keyword:
 ```go
 for _, el := range employees {